Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 Let's talk about wind farms.

-That's gonna be fun.
+That's going to be fun.

-Wind Farms.
+Wind farms.

 Let's talk about organic, sustainable cuisine.